DISARMFoundation/DISARMframeworks/generated_pages/techniques_index.md

 <tr>
 <td><a href="techniques/T0135.001.md">T0135.001</a></td>
 <td>Smear</td>
 <td>Denigrate, disparage, or discredit an opponent.
 This is a common tactical objective in political campaigns with a larger strategic goal.
-It differs from efforts to harm a target through defamation.</td>
+It differs from efforts to harm a target through defamation.
+If there is no ulterior motive and the sole aim is to cause harm to the target, then choose sub-technique “Defame” of technique “Cause Harm” instead.</td>
 <td>TA02</td>
 </tr>
 <tr>